Vegetable Beef Stew (A Hearty, One-Pot Recipe)

-There’s nothing like tucking into a cozy, old-fashioned beef and vegetable stew on a chilly weekend.
-Tender chunks of beef, carrots, celery, onions and potatoes in a rich, beefy gravy – a one-pot meal with everyday ingredients.
-The best.
+Vegetable beef stew is cozy, old-fashioned comfort in a bowl.
+Tender chunks of beef, carrots, celery, onions, and potatoes in a rich, beefy gravy – a one-pot meal with three cooking options (stovetop, slow cooker, or Instant Pot) and even better the next day.

 bowl of beef stew